Recession of 1937–1938: Interpretations

-The recession was caused by both monetary and fiscal contractionary policies which worked to reduce aggregate demand.
+The recession was caused by both contractionary and fiscal monetary policies which worked to reduce aggregate demand.
 Cuts in federal spending and increases in taxes at the insistence of the US Treasury caused many Americans to lose their jobs, with knock-on effects on the broader economy.
 Historian Robert C. Goldston also noted that two vital New Deal job programs, the Public Works Administration and Works Progress Administration, experienced drastic cuts in the budget which Roosevelt signed into law for the 1937–1938 fiscal year.
 In addition, the Federal Reserve's tightening of the money supply in 1936 and 1937 caused an increase in interest rates, which discouraged investment in business.
 Mainstream economists differ in the relative importance they assign to each of these factors: Monetarists and their successors have tended to emphasize monetary factors and the downsides of regulating the economy via fiscal policy, while Keynesian economists assign similar weight to both monetary and fiscal considerations.
-New Keynesian models tend to emphasize situations (Such as the Zero lower bound) where monetary policy arguably loses its effectiveness.
+New Keynesian models tend to emphasize situations (such as the zero lower bound) where monetary policy arguably loses its effectiveness.